Damaged (film)

 Damaged is a 2024 crime thriller film directed by Terry McDonough and starring Samuel L. Jackson, Vincent Cassel and Gianni Capaldi.
-It follows Chicago-based detective Dan Lawson (Jackson) who investigates a series of serial killings in Scotland alongside another detective, Walter Bravo (Cassel).
+It follows Chicago-based detective Dan Lawson (Jackson) who investigates a string of serial killings in Scotland alongside another detective, Walker Bravo (Cassel).
 As the case continues, Lawson discovers a pattern similar to another killing spree he handled five years prior.

 Damaged was released in select theaters, including on demand and digital on April 12, 2024.
 The film received negative reviews from critics.

 Premise

-Dan Lawson is called upon by Scottish authorities to investigate a series of serial killings alongside another detective, Walter Bravo.
+Chicago homicide detective Dan Lawson is called upon by Scottish authorities to assist in the investigation of a string of serial killings alongside another detective, Walker Bravo.
 Lawson discerns a pattern that connects with another killing spree he investigated five years prior.

 Production

 In March 2023, it was announced that filming began in Scotland.
 Filming wrapped in May 2023.

 Release

 Damaged was released in select theaters and on demand and digital on April 12, 2024.